10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 Each plugin creates and updates entries to your website database, making your website heavier over time.

-No visitor wants to hang out at a slow website or will ever come back to your ‘sometimes not available website’.
+No visitor wants to hang out on a slow website or will ever come back to your ‘sometimes not available website’.

 You don’t want this, do you?